microsoft/TailwindTraders-Website/Source/Tailwind.Traders.Web/ClientApp/README.md

 ## Enabling Azure Personalizer Recommendations

-An optional feature on the site is to enable Azure Personalizer to configure the order in which recommended products appear on the landing page.
+An optional feature on the site is to enable Azure Personalizer determine the order in which recommended products appear on the landing page.
 Below are the instructions to enable this feature:
 1. Create an instance of Azure Cognitive Service Personalizer through the Azure portal or Azure CLI on your local machine.

-2. Obtain the API key and endpoint for your Personalizer instance through the Azure portal, and create two environment variables:
+2. Obtain the API key and endpoint for your Personalizer instance through the Azure portal, and set them in the fields Personalizer:ApiKey and Personalizer:Endpoint in appsettings.json

-	-PERSONALIZER_RESOURCE_KEY for the resource key.

-	-PERSONALIZER_RESOURCE_ENDPOINT for the resource endpoint.

-After the environment variables are set, the Personalizer recommendation will determine which product is displayed in the hero position on the home page.
+Product categories will be displayed in static order if Personalizer is not set up.

 ## Running Tests